Salem Kroc Center launches new workforce development program for youth.

 “Mainstream education wasn’t working for me,” said Jose Lopez, 15.

 So this summer, he tried something different: I-Build, The Salvation Army Salem (Oregon) Kroc Center’s new youth construction skills program.
-The eight-week program launched in July with 24 students from the Salem-Keizer School District, all of whom had fallen behind in school.
+The eight-week program launched in July with 24 students from the Salem-Keizer School District, some of whom had fallen behind in school.
+Many attended for work experience and extra credit.
 The group met Monday–Friday, 8:30 a.m.-3:30 p.m.

 “The biggest draw, really, was that we were offering high school credit recovery,” said Kroc Center Director Tony Frazier.
 “As a student, you have a choice.
 You can go to summer school, or you could come to our program and have fun learning.”